-At present, large head forgings are prone to problems such as uneven wall thickness, local thinning, and wrinkles.
-In order to overcome the above problems, this paper proposes the optimization of head forging process.
+Large head forgings are currently facing issues such as uneven wall thickness, local thinning, and wrinkles.
+To address these problems, this paper presents the optimization of the head forging process.

-The forming slabs and punching aids are optimized to avoid local thinning and wrinkling of the head, and the optimized head forming process finally meets the requirements.
+The study uses Deform-3D numerical simulation analysis to compare the head punching process.
+By optimizing the forming slabs and punching aids, local thinning and wrinkling of the head are prevented and the optimized head forming process meets the requirements.

-(3)It has the greatest tissue stability at the working temperature;
+- Maximum tissue stability at the working temperature.

-In this article we mainly introduce the spherical head punch forming, and optimizes the head forming aids by numerical simulation to ensure the uniform wall thickness of the spherical head after punching.
+Two common types of heads are ellipsoidal and spherical.
+This article focuses on spherical head punch forming and optimizes the head forming aids through numerical simulation to ensure uniform wall thickness of the spherical head after punching.

 Brief Introduction of Spherical Head Forging Process